Dragonink/trunic.typ/src/segmented-rune.typ

 #import "rune-sizes.typ": rune-sizes

-/// Draws a rune by toggling each of its #segments.len() segments.
+/// A Trunic rune is a combination of #segments.len() optional segments.
+///
+/// This function draws the rune by enabling each segment independently.
 ///
 /// #show-lined-schemas(
 ///   [All segments of a normal rune (left) and a lined rune (right).],